 Winner: Shelton Benjamin

--The Big Daddy V/Mark Henry segment that opened the
+-The Big Daddy V/Mark Henry segment that opened the show plays again.

 Kevin Thorne vs. Jeff Lewis